 Permit Framingham: Plan - Build - Grow

 Below is the 5 stage project development and review process.
-Click the headers of each stage to be taken to the specific stage webpage, or click the image below to zoom into the Applicant Development Process.
+Click the headers of each stage to be taken to the specific stage webpage, or view a chart showing the overview of the Applicant Development Process (PDF).

 Stage one helps an Applicant generate an idea for a project, gain a better understanding of what can be done on the site, and learn the steps required.
-During Stage One a meeting will be held with the Director of Community & Economic Development and the Planning Board Administrator to discuss possible options available for the property.
+During Stage One a meeting will be held with the Director of Community and Economic Development and the Planning Board Administrator to discuss possible options available for the property.
 If an Applicant already has a project idea for a site, this stage may be skipped.

 Stage Two allows Applicants that have an identified property, preliminary documentation regarding the property, and basic site plans and/or architectural plans to meet with the Technical Review Team (TRT) to determine which licenses and permits are required.
 The TRT will provide comments and clearly layout the necessary process for each license and permit.

 Stage Three is when the application(s) are filed with the appropriate Permit Granting Authority (page.
 A) as prescribed in stage two.